-Panasonic G9 versus Panasonic GH5s
+Panasonic G9 vs GH5s

 The Panasonic Lumix DC-G9 and the Panasonic Lumix DC-GH5s are two enthusiast cameras that were officially introduced, respectively, in November 2017 and January 2018.
 Both the G9 and the GH5s are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The G9 has a resolution of 20.2 megapixel, whereas the GH5s provides 9.9 MP.
+The G9 has a resolution of 20.2 megapixels, whereas the GH5s provides 9.9 MP.

-Body comparison: Panasonic G9 vs Panasonic GH5s
+Body comparison: Panasonic G9 vs GH5s

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH5s is somewhat larger (3 percent) than the Panasonic G9.
 Moreover, the GH5s is slightly heavier (0 percent) than the G9.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

 The power pack in the G9 can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.